Owlullaby/Fingbers/README.md

 ## Acknowledgments

-* This is a development project done along with the completion of project paper "THE DEVELOPMENT OF MACHINE LEARNING BASED WEB APP FOR TEACHING FINGER COUNTING USING CRA APPROACH".
+* This is a development project done along with the completion of project paper "FINGBERS: THE MACHINE LEARNING BASED WEB APP FOR TEACHING FINGER COUNTING USING CRA APPROACH".